ZemCS/InsideNUCESRepo/README.md

 ## Contact

-For questions or support, please contact [your-email@example.com](mailto:your-email@example.com) or open an issue on GitHub.
+For questions or support, please contact [znaeem164@gmail.com](mailto:znaeem164@gmail.com) or open an issue on GitHub.

 ---

-Built with ❤️ for FAST - NUCES